 The bohemian atmosphere, the terraces, the cobblestone streets and the shutters made of wood reign in the Trastevere neighborhood when the sun goes down.
 All these details create a true Italian flair that make visiting this neighborhood at night one of the must-do things to do in Rome.

 There are bridges with musicians, hills to climb for extraordinary views and also some of the best gelato shops in Rome that you will love to visit to taste their flavors.
 Chances are, once you start your tour, you'll want to stay there all night.
-Take advantage of the time of your visit to venture out and discover the wonders of this area near the west of the great Tiber River.
+Take advantage of the time of your visit to venture out and discover the wonders of this area close to the west of the great Tiber River.
 Here I recommend the best of them.

-The famous Plaza Santa Maria is considered the heart of this neighborhood, where you will meet locals and tourists.
+The famous Piazza Santa Maria is considered the heart of this neighborhood, where you will meet locals and tourists.
 You will see a basilica that many take the opportunity to visit at night because it closes at 9:00pm.
-This is called the same as the square, it has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.
+This is called the same as the square, has an amazing facade, golden mosaics and a bell tower that captivates the eyes with multiple bright lights.
 It also highlights a fountain that has an octagonal shape and dominates the attention of the place.

 It is believed that this fountain is one of the best in Rome and the oldest in the city, among all those still in operation.
 Clearly it is not enough to just walk through the square, the idea is to linger and hang out there.
 The difference between day and night is undeniable, and you will surely like the nighttime atmosphere better even though there are many other things you can do in Trastevere during the day.

-During the morning there are usually just locals passing by, lost tourists or teenagers playing hooky.
+During the morning there are usually only locals passing by, lost tourists or teenagers playing hooky.
 But in the evening the best part starts.
 There will be more people and the chances of having a nice time in the place increase considerably.

 One of the best options to see the city from Trastevere at night is the Gianicolo hill or mountain.
 This has a height of 88 meters, which puts it in second place among the hills in the city.
 From this viewpoint, if you go up to its main terrace, you will have some of the best views of Rome, they are truly spectacular.